- 244 views

 The wildebeest migration is a big reason to visit the Serengeti, but ‘the land that keeps moving’ makes sure you aren’t simply stuck in the back of your land cruiser.
 It presents vast and varied experiences, including sweeping you off your feet (literally) for some mesmerizing sights and scenes from the air.

-Click here to find out more on the top things to do in Serengeti National Park.
+Read our guide on the top things to do in Serengeti National Park for more information.

 The Serengeti is spread across 5600 miles of land, covering a significant portion of Tanzania.
 This is the stage for what Sir David Attenborough called the ‘Greatest Show on Earth’.